Ahmadjerj/galaxy-fit3-parser/README.md

 A reverse-engineered parser for OPPO-format watchface binaries used by the **Samsung Galaxy Fit3** (SM-R390).
 Parses the proprietary `.bin` format, extracts embedded images, and reconstructs full watchface previews with customizable demo data.

+> [!CAUTION]
+>  🔬 **Alpha quality**: The parser is still in early development and may contain bugs.
+>
+> ⚠️ **AI-assisted development**: This parser was developed with the assistance of AI tools (Claude code and some OpenCode).
+>
+> 🔧 **Hardcoded elements**: Some values are currently hardcoded and may not work for all watchface variants and a lot of the watchfaces features are guessed because I am not the best type > of developer.
 ## Table of Contents

 - [Features](#features)